bem/bem-components/common.blocks/modal/modal.en.md

 #### `autoclosable` modifier

-Available value: `true`.
+Acceptable value: `true`.

 Use case: `BEMJSON`.

-The modifier with `true` allows to hide the modal window automatically by clicking outside the modal window area or pressing `Escape` button.
+This modifier with the `true` value allows to hide the modal window automatically by clicking outside the modal window area or pressing `Escape` button.

 ```javascript
 {